-The focus on tax add to our attempt to understand the likelihood of voluntary compliance, especially since it is seen as the most distrustful interaction between the public and the government.
-First of all, in taxation the main dilemma is related to honesty, which not the case in most environmental of covid related behaviour.
-This creates a unique context to understand if it comes to being honest it is important why you are honest.
-Second, in tax, in contrast for example when it comes to the environment, there is less of an expectation for a beyond compliance situation or behavioural change, the context is of bureaucratic compliance.
-Third, tax is the context in which the dilemma could be seen as zero-sum game, where every dollar paid is taken from the individual, while for example in the environmental context in many contexts whether buying electrical car, enjoying green energy or buying a circular economy product, the situation is very different.
+The focus on taxes adds to our effort to apprehend the likelihood of voluntary compliance, especially as the subject of taxes is considered the most distrustful interaction between the public and the government.
+First the main dilemma in taxation is related to honesty, which is not the case in most environmental or COVID-related behavior.
+This creates a unique context for understanding why it is important to understand why people may be honest.
+Second, with taxes, in contrast to the environment, for example, there is less of an expectation for a beyond-compliance situation or behavioral change, as the context is that of bureaucratic compliance.
+Third, tax is the context in which the dilemma can be viewed as a zero-sum game, where every dollar paid is taken from the individual, while in the environmental context, for example, the situation is very different, whether the conduct involves buying an electric car, enjoying green energy, or buying a circular economy product.
 One of the areas in which the relative efficacy of VC vs. strict monitoring and high sanctions has been widely and deeply studied is that of taxation.
 What can be learned from the type of studies that focus on different framings of texts sent to people?
-What can be learned from the research on procedural justice and taxations?
+What can be ascertained from the research on procedural justice and taxations?
 What can be learned from the various studies focusing on ethical nudges, such as signing at the beginning of tax forms, as well as on various pledges which might reduce the need of states to monitor the ethicality of the people?
-In many countries, various initiatives to get public cooperation were suggested with some clear advantages to these approaches over coercive power based tax collection.
-Much research done in the area of tax compliance by tax compliance scholars such as Krichler and Wenzel have stated two competing forces of power of authorities vs. trust in authorities.
-The classical findings from many these studies is that perception of trust in tax authorities increase voluntary compliance while perception of powerful tax authorities increases coerced compliance.
-This approach is not without merit, clearly power is associated with deterrence, monitoring and sanctions and trust is associated with intrinsic motivation and cooperative behavior. however, as discussed in previous section, here too the approach is a bit simplistic from a behavioral approach that is based on a combination of broader behavioral and institutional accounts.
-First, research on conditional cooperation, we will demonstrate how for many people knowing that the tax authorities will collect tax from other evaders might actually increase their willingness to pay.
-Second, a meta-analysis on effectiveness of deterrence showed that increase level of trust make authorities also better in deterring people.
-Third, most of the studies ignore factors developed in previous sections on understanding the heterogeneity of the effect (e.g. what segment of the population react to what type of regulatory approach) its durability and sustainability (e.g. what is the effect on tax payers behaviors in the year that follow) its broader effects (e.g. how will tax payer behave in other contexts) .
-As in the previous chapter, much of the discussion in these case studies will focus on gathering and analysing data on what were the best practices for enhancing compliance and what can be generalized from them to other contexts.
+In many countries, various initiatives to obtain public cooperation were suggested with some clear advantages to these approaches over coercive power-based tax collection.
+Much research done in the area of tax compliance by tax compliance scholars such as Krichler and Wenzel have observed two competing forces – power of authorities vs. trust in authorities.
+The classical findings from many of these studies is that perceptions of trust in tax authorities increases voluntary compliance while perceptions of the power of tax authorities increase coerced compliance.
+This approach is not without merit, as, clearly, power is associated with deterrence, monitoring and sanctions, and trust is associated with intrinsic motivation and cooperative behavior.
+However, as discussed in the preceding section, here, too, the approach is a bit more simplistic than a behavioral approach based on a combination of broader behavioral and institutional accounts.
+First, conducting research on conditional cooperation, we will demonstrate how, for many people, knowing that the tax authorities will collect tax from other evaders might actually increase their willingness to pay.
+Second, a meta-analysis conducted on the effectiveness of deterrence has shown that increased levels of trust also improve authorities’ ability to deter people.
+Third, most of the studies in this area ignore factors developed in previous sections on understanding the heterogeneity of the effect (e.g., what segment of the population reacts to what type of regulatory approach), its durability and sustainability (e.g., what is the effect on taxpayers’ behaviors in the year that follow), and its broader effects (e.g., how will taxpayers behave in other contexts) .
+As in the preceding section, much of the discussion in these case studies will focus on gathering and analyzing data on what were the best practices for enhancing compliance and what can be generalized from them to other contexts.

-Task 4.1 Review of behaviourally based tax compliance policies around the globe
+Task 4.1 Review of Behaviorally Based Tax Compliance Policies around the Globe